deanosmith/notcho/README.md

 ## Podcast/Video Seeking
 <img width="373" alt="image" src="https://github.com/user-attachments/assets/bc95ba31-5010-4f51-8237-24f9dd553520" />

-_This application does not contain its main functionality due to possible future monetisation as Apple doesn't like iOS developers they can't profit off of._
+_This application does not contain its main functionality due to possible future monetisation as Apple doesn't like Swift developers they can't profit off of._